Start your child in a new language or boost their scholastic performance in French with FIAF’s Cadets!

 Cadets Native French Speakers - Level 1

 At the Native French Speakers Level 1, teens will work to accomplish the first French intermediate primary class (CM1) goals.
-Over the course of the class, they will improve their ability to express themselves fluently while developing a personal project (e.g. writing a song or a recipe) that encourages both spoken and written French skills.
+Over the course of the class, they will improve their ability to express themselves fluently while working on a central group project that encourages both spoken and written French skills.
 All students will be capable of constructing both negative and interrogative sentences correctly.

 Cadets Native French Speakers - Level 2

-At Native French Speakers Level 2, the focuse is on the goals of the second French intermediate primary class (CM2).
+At Native French Speakers Level 2, the focus is on the goals of the second French intermediate primary class (CM2).
 Teens will begin to voice their opinions in French and learn to debate.
-The curriciulum encourages a command of abstract words and expressions (emotions, feelings, rights and duties) and an ability to articulate more complex and nuanced thoughts.
-Teens will also improve their grammar through a creative project (e.g. writing a comic or producing a movie) to encourage their spoken and written French.
+The curriculum encourages a command of abstract words and expressions (emotions, feelings, rights and duties) and an ability to articulate more complex and nuanced thoughts.
+Teens will also improve their grammar through a central group project to encourage their spoken and written French.